cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 } ExpandableTree;
 ~~~

-## Committing with an expandable Tree
+## Committing with a Passive Client

-A client with an expandable *can not commit* because it doesn't know the necessary
+A passive client *can not commit* because it doesn't know the necessary
 public keys in the tree to encrypt to.
-Therefore, if a client with an expandable tree wants to commit, it first has to
+Therefore, if a passive client wants to commit, it first has to upgrade to full MLS.
-retrieve the full tree from the server.
-Because a client with an expandable tree is not able to fully verify incoming
+Because a passive client is not able to fully verify incoming
 proposals, it MUST NOT commit to proposals it received while not holding a full tree.
-A client that is upgrading from expandable paths to a full MLS tree is therefore
+A client that is upgrading to a full MLS tree is therefore
 considered to be a new client that has no knowledge of proposals before it joined.
 Note that this restriction can not be enforced.
 However, since each client in {{!RFC9420}} must check the proposals, a misbehaving
-client that upgraded from an expandable tree can only successfully commit bogus
+client that upgraded can only successfully commit bogus
 proposals when all other clients and the delivery service agree.

-A client that is upgrading to the full tree by requesting the full tree of the
-current epoch from the server.
+The expandable paths extension ({{passive-clients-extension}}) defines the possible
+upgrade paths for passive clients.

-In order ensure that the tree is the expanded version of the expandable tree known
+In order to ensure that the tree retrieved from the server contains the expandable
-to the client, the client MUST perform the following checks:
+path known to the client, the upgrading client MUST perform the following checks:

-* Verify that the tree hash of the expandable tree and the full tree are equivalent.
+* Verify that the tree hash of the expandable path and the full tree are equivalent.
-* Verify that all full nodes (`XNode`) in the expandable tree are equivalent to
+* Verify that all full nodes (`XNode`) in the client's state are equivalent to
-  the corresponding node in the full tree.
+  the corresponding nodes in the full tree.
 * Perform all checks on the tree as if joining the group with a `Welcome` message
 (see Section 12.4.3.1. in {{!RFC9420}}).

+Note that the client already checked the signed

 To retrieve the full tree, the delivery service must provide an end point,
 equivalent to the one used to retrieve the full tree for a new member that wants